-TIP #3: Scuba diving conditions around the park are apparently exceptional and world-class!
+TIP #3: Scuba diving conditions around the park are world-class!
 Snorkeling can be fun too!

 TIP #4: There is a fairly large parking lot at the park, but it does fill up on weekends with good weather, especially in the summer.
 Past the entrance to the park, however, just a little further up the road, there is overflow parking on your right.

 TIP #5: If you’re catching a ferry from Horseshoe Bay to Nanaimo or Bowen Island, and you have tons of time to kill and no risk of missing your boat or it filling up before you get there, Whytecliff Park is a great place for a short visit.
 If your ferry departs in less than an hour though, the better place to explore is Horseshoe Bay Village.